Events and recurring karaoke nights

 This generation happens automatically.
 Nobody has to create each Wednesday by hand.
 The system reads the schedule and produces the dates.

-Why future events say "Expected" instead of "Confirmed"
+Why future events start as "Scheduled" or "Check first" instead of "Verified"

-Events generated from an active recurring karaoke night start out as Expected.
+Events generated from an active recurring karaoke night start out as Scheduled when the pattern is reliable, or Check first when the usual schedule can vary.
 Events generated from an unverified recurring karaoke night start out as Unverified until someone confirms a date.
-In both cases, the label means the date comes from a schedule rather than a fresh confirmation for that specific night.
+In all three cases, the label means the date comes from a schedule rather than a fresh confirmation for that specific night.

-For a full breakdown of every status label (Confirmed, Expected, Unverified, Cancelled), see Verification statuses.
+For a full breakdown of every status label (Verified, Scheduled, Check first, Unverified, Not happening), see Verification statuses.

 These are different actions with different effects:

-• Cancel one event marks a single date as cancelled (a holiday, a private booking, the host is sick).
+• Mark one event as not happening flags a single date: a holiday, a private booking, the host is sick, or the schedule we have just wasn't right for that date.
 The recurring karaoke night keeps generating events as normal.
-Cancelled dates stay visible so people know the night is off.
+Dates marked not happening stay visible so people know the night is off.

-• Cancel several events marks each affected date as cancelled.
+• Mark several events as not happening flags each affected date.
 Use this for a known break, like a vacation, holiday closure, renovation, or private booking.

 • End a recurring karaoke night means the karaoke night is permanently done.
 No more dates are generated, and past events stay in the history.